A. N. C. – It Matters Now More than Ever

 By Grant Wright, CEO

 When I learned to fly, my instructor beat into my head a simple phrase: “Aviate.
 Navigate.
 Communicate.”
 The idea is simple, but powerful – fly the airplane, figure out where you’re going, then tell someone.
-It speaks to priorities.
+It speaks to priorities during a crisis.

-There’s little sense in figuring out how you’ll get from A to B if you haven’t first corrected your nosedive that’s about to render your flight obsolete.
-And once the plane is stable, there’s little point chewing up valuable mic time until you know where you’ll next point the plane to conclude the flight safely.
-Pilots have unfortunately been so distracted with their heads deep in a map or talking with controllers that they failed to notice the fuel gauge or mismatched engine readings at the root of their problem.
+For pilots, they know that when a crisis occurs mid-flight, there’s little sense in figuring out how you’ll get from A to B if you haven’t first corrected your nosedive.
+And once the plane is stable, there’s little point chewing up valuable mic time with the tower until you know where you’ll next point the plane to conclude the flight safely.
+This rule of three has been in use for years because they work incredibly well when the pressure is on.
+Unfortunately, pilots can be so distracted with their heads deep in a map or talking with controllers that they fail to notice the fuel gauge or mismatched engine readings at the root of their problem.
+Aviate.
+Navigate.
+Communicate.

 In business, this means quickly stabilizing things to a new but temporary operational norm and planning next steps to emerge as strongly as possible once things play out.
 By definition, both need solid communications to achieve.
 And solid communication also means, for example, adapting marketing messages now to avoid tone deaf messages because they were programmed three months ago; acknowledging fears and anxiety; and contributing helpful information into the national discourse when possible.
 It also isn’t the time to attempt distracting news desks with an unrelated PR hook for brand mentions that don’t help.
 In other words, now is not the time for newsjacking the coronavirus.